 - More Holiday Treats

 What are Hot Chocolate Bombs?

-Hot chocolate bombs are a fun and unique way to enjoy a classic cup of everyone’s favorite winter beverage, hot chocolate.
-Made with spheres of chocolate on the outside and fill with hot cocoa powder and mini marshmallows on the inside.
+DIY Hot Chocolate Bombs are made with spheres of chocolate on the outside and filled with hot cocoa powder and mini marshmallows on the inside.

-When placed in a cup of steamed milk, they melt and dissolve to make the perfect steaming cup of creamy, chocolatey goodness.
+When placed in a cup of steamed milk, they melt and dissolve to make the perfect steaming cup of creamy, chocolaty goodness.